markgol/L2diagnostic/README.md

 		test other target builds

 	Using Qt 6.10.x
-		The project has been devleoped using Qt Creator 18.0.1  Qt 6.10.1.
+		The project has been developed using Qt Creator 18.0.1  Qt 6.10.1.
 		Using MSVC 2022, x86_64
 		I have not tested it for other targets.
 		The this a CmakeList.txt project.
 I have tried to keep things compatible to other targets.